courtneyphillips/doctors-office-database/README.md

 ## Synopsis

 Doctor's Office Database is a simple Ruby application built by [Courtney Phillips](https://github.com/courtneymaepdx) with the ability to organize fictional medical professionals and their corresponding patients into a database for later recall.
+Crafted as part of the Spring 2015 Ruby course curriculum at [Epicodus](https://www.epicodus.com/).

 ## Motivation